-Consider this scenario: A corporate real-estate executive is contemplating a presentation to the Board of Directors for her company which owns and operates a group of commercial office buildings.
+Consider this scenario: A corporate real-estate executive is contemplating a presentation to the Board of Directors.
 She is experienced at operating efficient class A properties, often improving the bottom line and increasing revenue for the buildings in her portfolio.
-She is very tech-savvy and has become accustomed to having access to everything in her world within a few touches on her tablet, phone, or laptop.
+It’s clear to her that IoT is a buzz word.
+In her personal life, she’s very tech-savvy, accustomed to accessing everything within a few touches on a screen.
 Everything, that is, except for the operational technology assets in her buildings.

-This is quite different from her home life, where, for example, she can let a visitor into her home while sitting at her favorite coffee shop.
-She can even watch them enter and exit via IP-connected cameras.
-She wonders why she doesn’t have this technology available in all her buildings.
-It isn’t like her company hasn’t invested millions of dollars, under her leadership.
-She has been trying to get this done for several years, but something isn’t right.
+At home, she can let a visitor in while sitting at her favorite coffee shop.
+She can watch them enter and exit via IP-connected cameras.
+Why she doesn’t have this technology available in all her buildings?
+Her company has invested millions of dollars, under her leadership.
+Something isn’t right.

-She wants to make her office buildings the ideal location for every potential tenant by making them functionally superior.
-She wants to provide things like the latest technology for security, parking, elevators, guest access, Wi-Fi, heating and air conditioning and lighting controls.
-She wants to provide the latest innovations in comfort and healthy environments as prescribed by industry groups like LEED and ASHRAE.
-She wants to attract the best tenants by providing the best and safest digital experience possible.
+This exec wants her office buildings to be the ideal location for all tenants.
+She wants to provide the latest technology for security, parking, elevators, guest access, Wi-Fi, heating, AC and lighting.
+The latest in comfort and healthy environments as prescribed by industry groups like LEED and ASHRAE are crucial too.

 Sound familiar?
 Now…how does she get started?
 And how does she get it right?